Consensys/verax-documentation/discover/standard-library/nft-portal.md

 }
 ```

-In case the tokenURI ould point to an indexer that would return the decoded attestation data.
-Bear in mind that you will need to publish your schema in a way that adheres to the "ERC721 Metadata JSON Schema", [which is defined in the standard](https://eips.ethereum.org/EIPS/eip-721) as so:
+If the tokenURI points to an indexer returning the decoded attestation data, bear in mind that you need to publish your schema in a way that adheres to the "ERC721 Metadata JSON Schema", [defined in the standard](https://eips.ethereum.org/EIPS/eip-721) as so:

 ```json
 {